Second presidency of Rómulo Betancourt: Domestic policy

-Development policy
+Infrastructure policy

 Pérez Jiménez had left in place the basic plans and projects for the further modernization and for the heavy industrialization of Venezuela.

 Guayana had large iron deposits as Cerro Bolivar and San Isidro.
 The infrastructure for exploiting them was laid by US Steel as well as the complementary huge steelworks by Innocenti.
 Communications had been a priority and Venezuela was endowed with a network of roads and bridges that covered the territory where over 90% of the population lived.
 Half or more of these were improved surface, and all they lacked was the asphalt paving.
 This system linked with the many blacktops that the oil companies had built in eastern and western Venezuela.
 These had been traced for exploration and exploitation, but they also served for the use of the general population and were now linked to the national highway system.

 Pérez Jiménez had built motorways from Caracas to Valencia and from Caracas to the port at La Guaira.
 By 1955, one could drive from one end to the other of Venezuela in a matter of days where before it would have taken weeks - months if the rainy season hampered travel.
 Also, Pérez Jiménez had begun the construction of a coherent railway system, although he had not had time to do more than the railroad from Puerto Cabello to Barquisimeto.
 Pérez Jiménez had also created government subsidiaries, called "institutos autónomos" (autonomous institutes) — the "autonomous" was supposed to mean non-political, but its real function was to allow them to negotiate foreign loans — that were to build waterworks and electric power plants in all important urban centers.
 He thus had started the construction of the huge Macagua Dam on Caroni river, which in time was to provide the entire country with a reliable electric grid.
 Betancourt's government adopted the plans and the administrative system to carry them out that the dictatorship had left in place.

 But the politics of repudiation had to have its pound of flesh, and Betancourt and his cabinet also canceled some crucial public works merely because Pérez Jiménez had initiated them.
 The railroads were scrapped with the argument that Venezuela did not need them having so much asphalt it could expand the road network at a lower cost.
 Pérez Jiménez had built a large reservoir in the central llanos with the irrigation potential to make Venezuela an exporter of rice.
 The adecos in power built instead a small hydroelectric dam for Caracas upstream and effectively starved the rice-producing scheme which was only realized to a fraction of its planned area.